AliceThunderWind/AdvDaBa_Labo2/README.md

 URL jsonUrl = new URL("http://vmrum.isc.heia-fr.ch/dblpv13.json");
 ```

-This program is also working by batches, you will be able to set the value in the `docker-compose.yaml` as an environment variable.
-Because of the restriction of the memory, we parse one by one JSON objects into Article objects and insert them into a list of size `BATCH_SIZE`.
+This program is also working by batches, you will be able to set the value in the `docker-compose.yaml` as an environment variable or in the `pods.yaml` if you are working with Kubernetes.
+Because of the restriction of the memory, we parse one by one JSON objects into Article objects using the `ArticleFactory` class and insert them into a list of size `BATCH_SIZE`.
 When the number of Article has reached the maximum size of the list, threads will take over and the list will be cleared in order to store the next articles.

 Regarding the parsing, since it was asked in the laboratory to create Article nodes with `_id` and `title` attributes and Author nodes with `_id` and `name`, only those fields were used in the `ArticleFactory` class and any malformed field (like `NumberInt`) was ignored.
-However, if we were to add the other fields, we could easily add them in the switch case and perform any.
-Otherwise, if the file was correctly made, we could use the `Gson.fromJson()` method that replace the whole factory with one single line of code.
+However, if we were to add the other fields, we could easily add them in the switch case and perform any transformation.
+Otherwise, if the file was correctly made, we could use the `Gson.fromJson()` method that replaces the whole factory with one single line of code.

 The main goal of the process was also to process the whole file while reducing the time complexity.
 That means that we create nodes and relationship in one go.
-That mostly concerns the relationship `[:CITES]` where references contain the ID of Article.
+That mostly concerns the relationship `[:CITES]` where references contain the ID of an article.
 Even if the article doesn't exist, we still create the node with only the ID and later, we add the title using `ON UPDATE SET article.name = 'name'`.
-That prevents to create all Article nodes and then all relashionship associated.
+That prevents creating all Article nodes and only then all relashionship associated.

 In order to increase the performance, as briefly mentionned, threads allowed to parallelize the queries but also come with issues, such as concurrency and deadlocks.
 In order to solve that problem, a retryer has been implemented.
-If a deadlock occurs, the thread will wait for a few second before retrying the transaction.
+If a deadlock occurs, the thread will wait for a few seconds before retrying the transaction.
 A limit of retry was also set.

 We can use also constraints to speed up the process because they also act as indexes.
 IDs are supposed to be unique, therefore these constraints prevent any duplicates while merging (creating) nodes :